 Kerry Blue Terrier History

-The Kerry Blue Terrier’s history is an old Irish tale that centers on County Kerry, from which this canine gets their name.
-Also known as the Irish Blue Terrier for obvious reasons, the true Kerry Blue Terrier origin is a bit of a mystery.
-Some believe that Irish laborers bred the Kerry in response to the much larger Irish Wolfhounds who were favored by the noble class.
-And while the Wolfhounds were tasked with keeping illicit hunters off of their masters’ property, the more stealth, diminutive Kerry Blue Terrier allowed those laborers to poach game on these same noble grounds.
+The Kerry Blue Terrier’s history begins with an old Irish tale that centers on County Kerry, from which this breed gets its name.
+Also known as the Irish Blue Terrier for apparent reasons, the true Kerry Blue Terrier origin is a bit of a mystery.
+Some believe Irish laborers bred the Kerry in response to the much larger, noble-class-favored Irish Wolfhounds.
+And while the Wolfhound’s job was to keep illicit hunters off of their masters’ property, the more stealth, diminutive Kerry Blue Terrier allowed those laborers to poach game on these same noble grounds.

-More evidence points to the Kerry Blue’s original role, which was that of a utility terrier on the farm.
-Stepping in to help in myriad ways, this dog hunted down pesky creatures like rats, rabbits and badgers and aided in the guarding and herding of livestock such as cattle and sheep.
-The breed was also used in England as well as their native Ireland to assist in hunting small game and birds, then retrieving them from the land and water once the hunters hit their marks.
+There’s also evidence that the Kerry Blue’s original role was that of a utility terrier on the farm.
+Stepping in to help in myriad ways, this dog hunted down pesky creatures like rats, rabbits and badgers and aided in guarding and herding livestock such as cattle and sheep.
+In England and their native Ireland, the breed also assisted in hunting small game and birds, retrieving them from the land and water once the hunters hit their marks.

 If you’re considering this blue-coated dog, which the American Kennel Club recognized in 1922, keep in mind that Kerry Blue Terrier prices tend to range between $2,000 to $2,500 for puppies.
 To find a puppy, check out the reputable breeders of the Kerry Blue Terrier at the AKC Marketplace.
 You can also reach out to Kerry rescue organizations to adopt a Kerry or keep an eye out for the breed at your local animal shelter.